CornHusker89/mincraft-server-web-api/README.md

 # Minecraft Server Web API
 This project is a server-side python script to run a minecraft server and take web api requests to execute commands on the server.

-NOTE: This is intended for use with a minecraft (bedrock) dedicated server.
+NOTE: This is intended for use with a minecraft (bedrock edition) dedicated server.

 ## API Documentation